 Openings across the bar to let more hair through

-- Cons: Allowing more hair into the razor leads you more susceptible to nicks.
+- Cons: Allowing more hair into the razor leaves you more susceptible to nicks.

 - Most Popular: Muhle R41 Double Edge Safety Razor